Nicola Sturgeon issues warning over winter energy usage

 Asked if she would ask people to limit their energy usage, the first minister said: "I hope that is not necessary," adding that she wanted people to be "sensible about energy usage".

-It comes as the UK opens a new licensing round for companies to explore for oil and gas in the North Sea.
-Nearly 900 locations are being offered for exploration, with as many as 100 licences set to be awarded.
+Ms Sturgeon's comments comes as the UK opens a new licensing round for North Sea oil and gas exploration.
+Nearly 900 locations are being offered, with as many as 100 licences set to be awarded.

 UK business secretary Jacob Rees-Mogg said it would boost energy security and support skilled jobs.

-Ms Sturgeon acknowledged that the industry was a key part of the Scottish economy, particularly in the north east and Aberdeen, where the SNP conference is being staged this weekend.
+Ms Sturgeon acknowledged that the industry was a key part of the Scottish economy, particularly in Aberdeen, where the SNP conference is being staged this weekend.

 "But we know for the sake of the planet, we need to accelerate our move away from oil and gas," she told BBC Radio 4.